Mormonism and Nicene Christianity: Christian views about Latter-day Saints

 Richard Bushman asserts that, for many people, Mormonism "conjures up an assortment of contradictory images".
-One set of images suggests that Mormons are "happy, uncomplicated, kindly and innocent—if perhaps naive".
+One set of images suggests that Latter-day Saints are "happy, uncomplicated, kindly and innocent—if perhaps naive".
 In contrast to this set of images, Bushman describes a set of associations that focuses on "a powerful religious hierarchy controlling the church from the top".
-This perspective views Mormons as "secretive, clannish and perhaps dangerous", often labeling the movement as a "cult rather than a church".
+This perspective views Latter-day Saints as "secretive, clannish and perhaps dangerous", often labeling the movement as a "cult rather than a church".

-Mormon apologist Stephen E. Robinson argued that Mormons are labeled heretics "for opinions and practices that are freely tolerated in other mainstream denominations".
+Mormon apologist Stephen E. Robinson argued that Latter-day Saints are labeled heretics "for opinions and practices that are freely tolerated in other mainstream denominations".

 Mormonism has a particularly rocky relationship with American evangelical Christianity and the Catholic Church.
 The Catholic Church declared Mormonism to be "non-Christian".
-Richard Mouw, President of Fuller Theological Seminary, an evangelical school in Pasadena, California, stated in an opinion piece for CNN, "[t]hose of us who have made the effort to engage Mormons in friendly and sustained give-and-take conversations have come to see them as good citizens whose life of faith often exhibits qualities that are worthy of the Christian label, even as we continue to engage in friendly arguments with them about crucial theological issues."
+Richard Mouw, President of Fuller Theological Seminary, an evangelical school in Pasadena, California, stated in an opinion piece for CNN, "[t]hose of us who have made the effort to engage Latter-day Saints in friendly and sustained give-and-take conversations have come to see them as good citizens whose life of faith often exhibits qualities that are worthy of the Christian label, even as we continue to engage in friendly arguments with them about crucial theological issues."
 William Saletan has been more blunt about this, stating "[w]hy don't we challenge anti-Mormonism?
 Because it's the prejudice of our age."
 Joe Scarborough has drawn analogies between the Pharisees in the New Testament and prominent evangelical religious leader Robert Jeffress calling Mormonism a cult.

 Non-recognition of Mormon rites

 LDS perspective

 Latter Day Saint history comes from the position that other churches were the product of the apostasy, as referenced in the Bible.
-Mormons view other Christian churches as teaching some truth, doing good works, and acknowledge their strong faith in Christ.
-However, Mormons also maintain that all other churches lack the divine authority to perform the ordinances of the gospel because of the Great Apostasy.
+Latter-day Saints view other Christian churches as teaching some truth, doing good works, and acknowledge their strong faith in Christ.
+However, Latter-day Saints also maintain that all other churches lack the divine authority to perform the ordinances of the gospel because of the Great Apostasy.
 The LDS Church and most other Latter Day Saint factions do not accept the baptisms of other Christian denominations as valid.